 Many expats who struggle to find work in their original field opt for teaching English as a way of earning money.
 Expats will need a TEFL certificate to teach English in Brazil legally.
 As salaries for English teachers in São Paulo are low, these jobs are best suited for younger expats travelling through South America or spending their gap year in Brazil rather than those looking to establish a career or settle down in the long term.

 The business culture in São Paulo is considerably more formal than in many other Brazilian cities.
 Locals will expect expats to present themselves well and dress in appropriate business attire.

-Despite the formality of the city's business culture, São Paulo locals tend to be relationship focused.
-Expats should focus on networking and building relationships with their colleagues if they hope to have a positive experience of working in Brazil.
-Making an effort to learn the local language will also go a long way with Brazilian colleagues.
+Despite the formality of the city's business culture, São Paulo locals tend to be relationship-focused.
+Expats should focus on networking and building relationships with their colleagues if they hope to have a positive experience working in São Paulo.
+Attempting to learn the local language will also go a long way with Brazilian colleagues.

 ►Learn more about employment and work culture in Working in Brazil